rique-git/data-science/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to the repository owner.
+For any questions or inquiries, feel free to reach out to me.

 Happy coding!